During a disaster

 • Assembly points – a designated location where evacuees can gather prior to their coordinated movement to evacuation centres.
 Assembly points may not be staffed, and evacuees may need to provide their own basic requirements for a short stay.

-• Place of refuge - are NOT evacuation centres and offer limited resources.
+• Places of refuge - are NOT evacuation centres and offer limited resources.
 They are usually a building where people may shelter before a threat / event impacts or immediately after impact (less than 18 hours).

 • Evacuation centres - designated building/s where evacuees are provided with basic elements, including food and water and short-term accommodation for the duration of the event.
 An evacuation centre may be opened dependent on the nature and severity of an event and details of their location will be released to the community once the centre/s are established.